-Metro Transportation Policy Alternatives Committee 600 NE Grand Avenue Portland, OR 97232
+Metro Joint Policy Advisory Committee on Transportation (JPACT) 600 NE Grand Avenue Portland, OR 97232

-Re: Regional Flexible Funds Allocation for 2025-2027
+Re: Regional Flexible Funds Allocation (RFFA) for 2025-2027

-Dear TPAC Members:
+Dear JPACT Members:

 I am writing to you today on behalf of the 40 Mile Loop Land Trust, a non-profit organization that has been advocating for the completion of the 40 Mile Loop for over 40 years.
-We are also advocates for many other trails in the Metro region and have been working with Metro for over 30 years to help develop Metro's Regional Trail System.
+We are also advocates for many other trails in the Metro region and have been working with Metro for over 30 years to help plan and develop Metro's Regional Trail System.

-We fully support the list of trail projects included in the staff recommendations for RFFA funding as well as the projects recommended by staff for Metro bond funding.
+We fully support the list of trail projects included in the staff and TPAC recommendations for RFFA funding as well as the projects recommended by staff for Metro bond funding.
 Collectively, the projects recommended will help complete the 40 Mile Loop and the entire network of trails in the Metro region.

-We urge you to keep the list of trail projects recommended by Metro staff for RFFA funding intact.
+We urge you to keep the list of trail projects recommended by Metro staff and by TPAC for RFFA funding intact.
 RFFA is unusual because it specifically allows the use of federal funds for active transportation projects outside of the right-of-way.
-Over the years RFFA funds have been used to accomplish great things such as the Marine Drive Trail at Blue Lake, part of the Springwater Corridor, the Peninsula Crossing Trail, the Gresham Fairview Trail, and portions of the Fanno Creek Trail.
-The staff recommended list for RFFA includes 5 trail projects funded with 32% of the RFFA funds available.
+Over the years, RFFA funds have been used to accomplish great things such as the Marine Drive Trail at Blue Lake, part of the Springwater Corridor, the Peninsula Crossing Trail, the Gresham Fairview Trail, and portions of the Fanno Creek Trail.

+For this round of funding, Metro initiated a new process that considered applications for two funding sources at the same time.
+Metro staff did a commendable job of considering which projects were a good fit for RFFA while taking into account the one-time nature of Metro bond funding.
+The TPAC list for RFFA includes 5 trail projects funded with 32% of the RFFA funds available.
 Given the intended use of RFFA funds, that is not an unreasonable percentage.
-So, my caution to you is that any reduction made by shifting trail projects from RFFA to bond funding will be viewed as "backfilling" and, frankly, an affront to voters who supported trail projects through the 2019 Metro bond.
-And it would mean that an already full list of trail projects recommended for bond funding would have to be cut.
+Any reduction made by shifting trail projects from RFFA to bond funding will be viewed as "backfilling" and an affront to voters who supported trail projects through the 2019 Metro bond.
+It would also mean that a project on the already full list of trail projects recommended for bond funding would have to be cut.
 Road projects within the right-of-way are important, but they have far more funding opportunities available to them than do trails.
-And in particular, moving the North Portland Greenway project (Cathedral Park to Columbia Blvd) to Metro bond funding makes little sense because that project is already federalized.

-Please honor the processes that have led us to this point and support the lists of recommended projects that Metro staff Dan Kaempff provided to you on August 26th.
+Please honor the processes that have led us to this point and support the list of recommended projects for RFFA funding as endorsed by TPAC on September 2nd.

-Sincerely,

-Jim Sjulin Board Member 40 Mile Loop Land Trust
+Lou Reynoldson, President 40 Mile Loop Land Trust